 I used toasted pumpkin seeds, but you can use toasted pecans, almonds or walnuts.

-I used a warm honey mustard vinaigrette that can be made with honey or maple syrup.
+I used a warm honey mustard vinaigrette that can be made with maple syrup.
 Either works incredibly well.
 If you don’t have time to dress the salad ahead, warm the dressing.
 It will relax the kale.
 Also add the pumpkin seeds and sweet potatoes when they are hot.
 Kale can handle this.

 The KEY to this salad is to taste it before serving, make sure it’s seasoned with enough salt and pepper.